MohamedElhadidy0019/CURT2020_FIRST_BOARD-/README.md

 # CURT_FIRST_BOARD
- This is the code of the first board of the electric vehicle of CURT2020
+ This is the code of the embedded of the electric vehicle of CURT2020

+This code is written using the HAL drivers of the STM32

+The code complies with FS-UK rules and handles all the conditions and corner cases of the vehicel state, monitors the vehicle and ensures its safety.